 For dinner tonight, head to 101 Beer Kitchen, a Gastropub, for some ultimate comfort foods.
 To drink, local favorites include their craft beers and wines.
-To eat, we recommend the mussels, burgers, or lemon chicken.
+To eat, we recommend the loaded housemade tater tots, ale & cheddar soup, or the 101 burger.
 Little foodies get their very own menu to color.
 Bonus, every kid meal includes dessert for your little ones.

 Rise and shine!
 Start the day with breakfast on La Chatelaine French Bakery and Bistro’s sunny patio.
 Locals go here for their French pastries, various quiches or a traditional full breakfast.

 Nature is right outside your door here in Dublin and we love to relax outdoors.
 Some of our favorite places to wander are through a handful of Dublin’s 70 public art installations.
 Our community recommends the Dancing Hares, Chief Leatherlips, the Field of Corn, and Exuvia.
 Have fun and take some creative family photos at each sculpture.